nicorusz88/agileengine-tasktest/README.md

 # Agile Engine - Accounting notebook App
 ### Agile Engine Task test for interview

+## Dependencies used
+* Gomod for dependency management
+* Gingonic for routing and web context
+* Google UUID for UUID generation

 ## How To Run
 ```cd ./build```